 The Patron role exists to add gravitas and influence to the Fairtrade Foundation’s work in connecting disadvantaged producers and consumers, promoting fairer trading conditions and empowering producers to combat poverty.
-It requires the patron to attend some events in the Fairtrade Foundation’s calendar, support for communications materials such as providing forwards for publications such as our annual report and major funding applications.
+It requires the patron to attend some events in the Fairtrade Foundation’s calendar, support for communications materials such as providing forewords for publications such as our annual report and major funding applications.
 The position of Patron is voluntary, but all out of pocket operating and travel expenses are paid.

 Allegra visited the tea and nut producers of the National Smallholder Farmers’ Association of Malawi with Harriet Lamb in 2008.
 They travelled around the small country including to the remote area of Mchinji that lies at the far west of Malawi where the Zambian and Mozambique borders meet.
 She met independent farmers with less than a hectare of land to support themselves and their families.
 Due to the African Aids epidemic, nearly everyone she met also has adopted orphans, usually anything between one and three, but she did meet one village elder who had 15.
 Judith Harry, now 38, is a single mother of a teenage girl and looks after two orphans and her mother.
 Judith told Allegra: "The guaranteed fair price that comes with Fairtrade is important as we make a profit when we sell our nuts and we can use the money to lift up our lives".
 Allegra was moved to hear that, in Malawi, people have to pay to send children to secondary school and, although primary school is free, uniforms must be purchased or the young pupils risk being turned away.